Variance of dust temperature and spectral index in Planck polarization data using spin-moment expansion: Model definition

-Following the work by \cite{Ritacco2023}, we develop an analytical framework to model the observed variations with the frequency of polarization intensity and angle.
-For this purpose, we do not use the $E$ and $B$ decomposition \citep{ZS97}.
-Instead, we quantify the total variance from the Stokes parameters.
-For a given frequency $\nu$, we define the dust complex polarized SED $\P_\nu$ from the Stokes parameters $Q_\nu$ and $U_\nu$ (complex quantities will be written in bold font):
+Following the work of \cite{Ritacco2023}, we developed an analytical framework to model the observed variations with the frequency of polarization intensity and angle.
+For this purpose, we did not use the $E$ and $B$ decomposition \citep{ZS97}.
+Instead, we quantified the total variance of the Stokes parameters.
+For a given frequency $\nu$, we define the dust complex polarized SED $\P_\nu$ from the Stokes parameters $Q_\nu$ and $U_\nu$ as follows (complex quantities are written in bold font):